falkorichter/presentations/part-time-cto/presentation.md

 #how do I do it ①

+Just because I´m not in the office, I´m still responsible

+---

+#how do I do it ②

 Fridays off **"If it´s urgent, call me even on a friday, I don´t want to clean up a mess every monday"** Monday - Thursday everything is regular
 **crunch times may interupt my schedule** I actually have one day buffer per week